danielgiba/students-catalog/README.md

     -> service layer for structure logic in managing students and for ensuring data integrity -> repository layer for interaction with database using Spring Data JPA and Hibernate

-        The app have three main sections: Dashboard (displays an overview of the student database, including total students, top-performing students, and other useful metrics), Student Management (allows users to add, edit, and delete student records using an interactive form), Search & Filter (Enables users to quickly find students based on their names, IDs, or academic performance) ,and have the next features: Add New Student, Edit Student Information, Delete Students from Catalog, Search & Filter, REST API Integration, Database Management.
+        The app have three main sections: Dashboard (displays an overview of the student database, including total students, top-performing students, and other useful metrics), Student Management (allows users to add, edit, and delete student records using an interactive form), Search & Filter (Enables users to quickly find students based on their names, IDs, or academic performance), and have the next features: Add New Student, Edit Student Information, Delete Students from Catalog, Search & Filter, REST API Integration, Database Management.